plurid/plurid/docs/ARCHITECTURE.md

 The merge itself (`configuration/index.ts` : `merge`) clones the defaults and the target (cycle-safe `objects.clone` - the default path is a deep clone handling Date/Map/Set/RegExp and cyclic references, never the throw-on-cycle JSON round-trip), then runs `objects.merge` (`plurid-functions source/functions/objects` : `merge`) with a `'global.theme'` resolver that normalizes a theme name or `{ general, interaction }` object. `objects.merge` is UNION-KEYED: it recurses on sub-nodes and unions BOTH sides' keys at each level, so a field present in the partial but absent from the defaults is KEPT (the historical merge iterated only the base's keys and silently dropped such fields); it recurses into PLAIN objects only (class instances/Date/Map are leaf values merged by reference), honors dot-path `resolvers` (including falsy resolver values), and is O(total keys).

 LIVE RECONFIGURATION: publishing on the `configuration` topic dispatches `setConfiguration` with the new (partial) configuration - the same merge applies, and dependent hooks re-read their knobs from the store.
+A CHANGED `configuration` PROP is the host's authority: `PluridApplication.componentDidUpdate` recomputes the store only when an input prop (`view`, `planes`, `configuration`, `space`, `id`, `hostname`, `precomputedState`, `useLocalStorage`) changed identity, `state.compute` merges the changed prop ON TOP of the current configuration (`configurationAuthoritative`), and the root reducer's `SET_STATE` handler replaces the host-owned slices (`configuration`, `themes`, `shortcuts`) while the live `space` keeps the camera, tree, selection and history and takes only the `view` and the camera limits.
+(Until this round `SET_STATE` had no reducer at all — prop changes never reached the store, which is why hosts remounted to switch a layout.)
+A layout change relays the live space with an animated relayout; a `view` change relays with the new roots.

 NEW this round: `space.dimensions` (`PluridConfigurationSpaceDimensions`, flat alias `spaceDimensions`) - opt-in explicit sizing of the roots container, consumed in `plurid-react components/structural/Roots` via `resolveDimension` (number = px, string passes through: `'100%'`, `'60vh'`); defaults preserve the historical behavior (width `'100%'`, height `window.innerHeight`).
 LIMITATION (by design, stated in the interface doc): the layout algorithms still compute plane spacing from the MEASURED view size; `dimensions` sizes the container only.

+DEPRECATED (2026-09-03, read nowhere, kept so existing configurations type-check): `space.transformMultimode`, `space.transformTouch` (see `gestures.touchOne`), `space.cullingDistance` (an alias of `space.culling.distance` for one release — the flat key and the Technical drawer write both).
+The toolbar's Transform drawer no longer shows the two dead toggles.
+The keyboard and pointer tables are GENERATED into [`SHORTCUTS.md`](./SHORTCUTS.md) by `scripts/generate-tables.mjs` (`pnpm docs.tables`, `--check` in CI) from the data tables, so they cannot drift.

 Knob-by-knob reference (every `space.*`/`elements.*` option with a snippet): [`CONTROL_SURFACE.md`](./CONTROL_SURFACE.md).